InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

-This explicit signal makes implementations easier, because otherwise each non-authentication exchange would require special-purpose code to process it.
-It also makes future extensions easier, as any additional non-authentiction exchanges do can simply be listed in the Pseudo-MSK-Contents TLV, and do not need special-purpose code.
+This explicit signal makes implementations easier, because otherwise each non-authentication exchange would require special-purpose code to process the TLVs being sent.
+It also makes future extensions easier, as any future non-authentication exchanges can simply be listed in the Pseudo-MSK-Contents TLV, and do not need special-purpose code to process.

 ## Computing the Compound-MAC {#computing-compound-mac}